nononoelsg/MetricsDashboard/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+1. Uptime - 99% service up and running
+2. Http Error Rate - less than 95%
+3. Http request latency - less than 50ms

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
+Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+##### Services Up
+  * Backend uptime
+  * Frontend uptime

+##### Http server error
+  * Backend http 4xx and 5xx
+  * Frontend http 4xx and 5xx
+  * Number of successful/failure requests per sec

+##### Response time
+  * Average response time
+  * Median response time
+  * 90% reponse time

+##### Resource usage
+  * CPU usage
+  * Memory usage

 ## Final Dashboard
-*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
+Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.